Kae Miller: New Zealand activism (1969–1994)

 In 1980, the Collaborative Housing Society reorganized as the View Road Park Society and began working on development of a park.
-This organization lent money to develop the View Road South Headland Reserve, aiming to create a nature preserve, recreational green space, and sanctuary for recovery from mental illness.
+This organisation lent money to develop the View Road South Headland Reserve, aiming to create a nature preserve, recreational green space, and sanctuary for recovery from mental illness.
 In 1981, the View Road Park Society secured approval from the Wellington City Council to establish a park on 9.3 hectares of land located on a ridge overlooking Houghton Bay on one side and Lyall Bay on the other.
 The city leased the property at peppercorn rental rates to the society for a ten-year term.
 At the time the reserve was acquired, it was overgrown with gorse.
 Miller focused on planting trees and native plants and bushes on the site.
 Though the lease expired in 1991, the Wellington City Council has allowed a month by month rental to continue.

 In 1985, Miller built a small house on the site of the park, which she named the Alice Krebs Lodge.
 The structure was built in the traditional kiwi bach holiday home style.
 The thirty square metre building is made of timber and supported by timber pilings because of the steep grade of the site.
 It is a utilitarian cottage with few amenities, although it is connected to the city's electrical, sewage, and water systems.
 The interior contains a bathroom, bedroom, kitchen alcove, and living room.
 Miller lived in the structure until 1990 and since she vacated it, it has primarily been used as a seasonal residence for caretakers of the park, or a retreat for those seeking mental and physical solace.